hSueki/dscage-pe2/README.md

 - _sample_.R2.fq.gz

 Tool:
 - [Trim Galore](https://github.com/FelixKrueger/TrimGalore) version 0.6.10 : A tool for quality-based trimming and adapter removal.
-TrimGalore is wrapper that applies Cutadapt to trim perform adapter and quality trimming to FASTQ files.
+TrimGalore is a wrapper that applies Cutadapt to perform adapter and quality trimming to FASTQ files.

 Parameters:
 trim_galore main parameters used: